 I am a PhD student based at the University of Leeds School of Earth and Environment, within the Institute for Climate and Atmospheric Science.
-My PhD research uses SAR images from satellites such as Sentinel-1, together with machine learning techniques, to study ice velocity in Antarctica.
+My PhD research uses SAR images from satellites such as Sentinel-1 to study ice speed changes in Antarctica.
 With this work I aim to contribute to a better understanding of ice sheet contributions to global sea level rise, and to aid low-lying communities by improving future sea level projections.
-I am funded by the NERC Panorama DTP, I am also lucky to be supported with additional training via the SENSE Earth Observation CDT.
-From October 2022 I will be working with the Alan Turing Institute on the PhD Enrichment Scheme.
+I am funded by the NERC Panorama DTP, and am also lucky to be supported with additional training via the SENSE Earth Observation CDT.
+I am currently working with the Alan Turing Institute on the PhD Enrichment Scheme.

 I graduated from University College London in 2019 with an MSci in Geophysics, where my masters project used CryoSat-2 satellite radar altimetry for studying dynamic ocean topography in the Southern Ocean.
 After graduating I followed my interest in environmental remote sensing research through an industry route, working with the RAL Space Cloud and Aerosol Group, using optical images from ESA’s Sentinel-3 satellite mission to develop the use of satellite data for near real-time air pollution monitoring.
 I am passionate about monitoring and predicting environmental change to facilitate a more sustainable future on Earth, and communicating science with the public in innovative, accessible ways.

 - ESA Living Planet Symposium 2022 (poster): Observations of Ice Velocity on the East Antarctic Ice Sheet with Sentinel-1

 - International Glaciological Society British Branch (IGSBB) 2022 (poster): Observations of Ice Velocity on the East Antarctic Ice Sheet with Sentinel-1